sriramrajan/vimrc/README.md

 *vimrc*

 Main configuration file for Vim.
-To use it on Unix-like systems, save it as:
+To use this file on Unix-like systems, save it
+as:

 `~/.vim/vimrc`

-To use it on Microsoft Windows, save it as:
+To use this file on Microsoft Windows, save it as:

 `C:\Users\%USERNAME%\vimfiles\vimrc`